trueadm/ripple/README.md

 const [children, count, rest] = track(props, {split: ['children', 'count']});
 ```

-Frequently when processing properties passed in to a component, a `rest` destructuring is highly desirable to apply any number of supplied properties to an element or another child component.
-To make sure that the `rest` is reactive as it may have none, all or a mixture of reactive properties – depending on what was passed in to the component, applying `track` with a `split` option guarantees `rest`'s reactivity.
+Frequently when processing properties passed in to a component, a destructuring is highly desirable for direct use as variablse and to apply any number of unspecified properties to an element or another child component, such as `rest` (could be named anything).
+To make sure that these resulting destructured variables remain reactive, applying `track` with the `split` option guarantees their reactivity.

 A full example utilizing various Ripple constructs demonstrates its usage.